jsalvadormasip/MutechPalabos/CONTRIBUTING.md

 will fail if you have not formatted your code before making your merge request.

-In order to help you with code formatting there is a `docker-compose` configuration at the root of the palabos repository.
+In order to help you with code formatting there is a `docker-compose` configuration at the root of the palabos repository (it requires the `docker` and `docker-compose` packages that are available on most platforms).
 To format the code through docker, run:

 ```bash